4nto/bba/README.md

 Dependecies
 --------------
-BBA needs Python 2.7 and Gtk+3 (tested with 3.4 and 3.10 versions) already present in recent Linux distributions.
+BBA needs Python 2.7 and Gtk+3 already present in recent Linux distributions.
 If you click on Help > Information you will discover the version used in your system <br />

 The [default modules](doc/Modules.md) need the following tools